maelle/saperlipopette/README.md

 ```

 At this stage, the user would open the newly created R project, where
-messages would indicate them what to do, an which URL to follow, to find
+messages would indicate them what to do, and which URL to follow, to
-the corresponding ohshitgit entry.
+find the corresponding ohshitgit entry.
 In practice here the user would
 change a file, then Git add it, then run `git commit --amend --no-edit`.
 The user would examine the Git history before and after this.